Earn your DNP online from Duquesne University

 - One‑on‑one faculty mentorship.
 You will be assigned a faculty member to help guide you through the program.

 - Study at a respected school.
-Duquesne’s School of Nursing ranks No.38 in the nation for “Best Online Graduate Nursing Programs” by U.S. News & World Report in 2021.
+Duquesne’s School of Nursing ranks No.44 in the nation for “Best Online Graduate Nursing Programs” and No. 63 for “Best Doctor of Nursing Practice” by U.S. News & World Report in 2022-23.

 Duquesne’s two DNP tracks both focus on how evidence-based practice influences patient care.
 Both programs also require the completion of a DNP Practice Project to demonstrate what you’ve learned throughout the coursework.
 Your project will showcase a solution to a specific problem of your choosing as it relates to your chosen DNP track.